znd4/qmk_userspace_bastardkb/README.md

 ## BastardKB specific instructions

-- Clone the bkb repo
+- Clone the bkb repo, switch to the right branch
 - point qmk install to that repo, eg `qmk config user.qmk_home=/home/qmk/bastardkb-qmk`
 - compile normally

+cd into userspace dir and qmk config user.overlay_dir="$(realpath .)" cd into main repo and qmk config user.qmk_home="$(realpath .)"
+Or something like that.
+Docs should use the realpath thing (. when cding there first, subdir name when doing right after clone), that way the absolute path is abstracted away.